 The best part was the ocean hammocks (I’m a simple person) and access to their fun toys like their SUP boards, mini catamarans, and kayaks which you can take out, free of change.

-This adults-only all-inclusive resort in Antigua was my neighbor and we spent a good amount of time popping into Pineapple Beach Club for some drinks, dinner, to hang out, and enjoy the live music.
+This adults-only all-inclusive resort in Antigua was my neighbor, and we spent a good amount of time popping into Pineapple Beach Club for some drinks and dinner, to hang out, and enjoy the live music.

-Considering this resort is sisters with the Verandah, you have access to BOTH resorts and they can easily be reached by literally walking across the street.
+Considering this resort is sister to the Verandah, you have access to BOTH resorts and they can easily be reached by literally walking across the street.